shams-sam/shams-sam.github.io-master/_posts/2017-10-03-neural-networks-cost-function-and-back-propagation.md

 The basis of backpropagation is benched on the propagating the error term calculated for the final layer using \eqref{3} and \eqref{4} backwards to the preceding layers.

 For more on mathematics of backpropagation, refer [Mathematics of Backpropagation]({% post_url 2018-03-20-backpropagation-derivation %}).
+For an approximate implementation of backpropagation using NumPy and checking results using Gradient Checking technique refer [Backpropagation Implementation and Gradient Checking]({% post_url 2018-03-29-backpropagation-implementation-and-gradient-checking %})

 ## REFERENCES: